IoT Device Management | What Is It & Why We Need It?

 Fragmented Data

-• The increasing volume and variety of data generated by IoT devices can be challenging to manage.
+The sheer volume of data generated by IoT devices makes it quite challenging to manage.

-There are several IoT device management use cases, which include the following:
+IoT device management proves beneficial with several use cases, which include the following:

 Here are some of the most popular IoT device management platforms:

-• Helps organizations remotely onboard, organize, monitor, and manage IoT devices.
+• Enables organizations to remotely onboard, organize, monitor, and manage IoT devices.

-• Offers a suite of AWS IoT services covering device software, control services, and analytics.
+• Provides a comprehensive suite of AWS IoT services that include device software, control services, and analytics.

-• Provides features for device security, provisioning, and device management.
+• provides features for managing, provisioning, and protecting devices.

 • Designed for organizations with a globally distributed IoT presence.